Demystifying Payment Channels

 An in depth tutorial on how to create your own using Ethereum

-Why are payment channels even necessary?
-Taking the example of Ethereum, we all know that we can transfer ether and tokens by sending between each other by crafting transactions and sending them to the network.
+Why are payment channels necessary?
+Taking the example of Ethereum, we know that we can transfer ether and tokens by sending between each other by sending transactions to the Ethereum network.
 Why are payment channels a better solution?

 381/15 =~ 25.
 25 tps is the best case scenario, assuming that all the transactions are simple ether transfers.
 Notice that here we are not counting on "function calls", contract creation transactions and general transactions with a data field.
 By counting those in, we see and effective average tps of about 15 transactions per second.

 - Micropayments are expensive.
-With a gas limit of 21000 and a gas price that varies, we can have our simple ether transaction cost fractions of a cent to multiple dollars.
+A simple transaction costs from about one cent to multiple dollars.
 This makes sending low value transactions (micropayments) infeasible.
-This is not taking into account token transfers which usually cost upwards of 50000 gas units to execute.
+This is not taking into account token transfers which usually cost about double that.

 - Storage optimization.
-Most blockchain full nodes store the entire history of the blockchain since the genesis block.
+Blockchain full nodes store the entire history of the blockchain since the genesis block.
+Currently, running an Ethereum full node requires storing 115 gigabytes of data on your computer.
 As more users join the network and more transactions are being created, the storage requirement increases at an accelerating pace.
 Payment channels help reduce this acceleration by reducing the total amount of transactions between two parties to only a few.

 - Bandwidth requirements.
 Every transaction sent to an Ethereum node gets dispersed to other nodes using the gossip protocol.
 Now this is sustainable if you don’t have that many transactions flowing through the network but as more people join the network, this becomes a true bottleneck.
-This also leads to pending transaction pool bloat which requires a higher amount of RAM, and requires miners/full nodes to have a better bandwidth allocation.
+This also requires a higher amount of RAM, and requires miners/full nodes to have better bandwidth.

 - Privacy.
-Due to its account system, it is extremely easy to track all transactions made from a specific address (bitcoin is incrementally better with UTXO’s).
+It is extremely easy to track all transactions made from a specific address.
 Payment channels actually allow a certain amount of privacy between the two parties.
 As we will see, a person can “pay” another by simply signing a message and sending it to the other party.
 This means that normal encryption paradigms can be used.
 The two parties can decide to encrypt their communications and even encrypt the contents of the message with the other party’s PGP key.
-The only information that gets revealed (in the best case scenario) are the two parties involved in the channel, how much money they put in (initial channel state) and how much money they are getting out (final channel state).
+The only information that gets revealed (in the best case scenario) are the two parties involved in the channel, how much money they put in as a security deposit (initial channel state) and how much money they are getting out (final channel state).